Explore the Universe from College Park

 What are some of the exciting facilities and collaborations available to graduate students at the University of Maryland?

 • Center for Theory and Computation - The CTC, a strong group of theoretical astrophysicists within the department, built and maintains a Beowulf cluster to perform computational analyses and simulations across a range of research areas.
-We are also partners in the University of Maryland's High Performance Computing Cluster, which has over 1000 CPUs and has been invaluable to our students in completing computationally-intensive thesis projects.
+We also have access to three larger university clusters, including the world-class 'Zaratan', which has been invaluable to our students in completing computationally-intensive thesis projects.
+Finally, the department has a visualization laboratory for state-of-the-art simulations and displays of large datasets.

 Research Areas